 I am a Postdoctoral Researcher in Economics, at the University of York.
-At the core of my research is inequality.
-On the one hand, this manifests itself as the pursuit of explaining how individuals behave when faced with inequality, on the other, in the analysis of poverty and inequality in society.
+My research focuses on inequality.
+First, by explaining how individuals behave when faced with inequality and second, in the analysis of poverty and inequality in society.
 For the former, I run incentivised lab and lab-in-the-field experiments to observe prosocial behaviour and estimate other-regarding preferences.
 For the latter, I draw upon the disciplines of Health Economics, to conduct quasi-experimental evaluations of the inequality impacts of health policies, and Development Economics, to analyse distributional changes in poverty over time.

-Currently, I hold a Research Fellow position within the EQUIPOL project; between the Centre for Health Economics and Department of Health Sciences.
+Currently, I hold a Research Fellow position within the EQUIPOL research group; between the Centre for Health Economics and Department of Health Sciences.
 I am working with Tim Doran and Richard Cookson to conduct quasi-experimental evaluations of the inequality impacts of health and social policies.

 Research Interests: Inequality; Distributive Justice; Revealed Preferences; Prosocial Behaviour; Social Welfare; Multidimensional Poverty; Incentivised Laboratory Experiments; Lab-in-the-Field Experiments; Quasi-Experiments; Health Economics; Development Economics.